-The Company's inventory balances has been increased, when compared to December 31, 2020.
-This is due to increased inventory being held at the Company's dispensaries and the manufacturing of the biological assets into retail products and the timing of harvest takedowns.
-Management will be wholesaling the product and is looking for third party distributors to sell the Hype product throughout the State of California.
+The Company's inventory balances have increased when compared to December 31, 2020.
+This is due to expanded inventory being held at the Company's dispensaries and the manufacturing of the biological assets into retail products, and the timing of harvest takedowns.
+Management will be wholesaling the product and looking for third-party distributors to sell the Hype product throughout California.